MooersLab/emacsclient-custom-frames/README.md

-Give the server a name.
+Give the server a name in the init.el file that can be used by the above funcitons.
 Add the following to the init.el file.

 ```elisp
 (setq server-name "e29f")